psqgis/psqgis.github.io/_posts/2015-08-28-Meetup-Sept-8th.md

 * Clifford Snow will talk with us about using the Postgis database with QGIS.
 * I'll show an example of using the QGIS Time Manager to create trajectory animations, following the work of Anita Graser (one of the more well-known QGIS experts).
 See her efforts at http://anitagraser.com/2015/05/08/trajectory-animations-with-fadeout-effect/
-* Stu has wanting to cover QGIS table joins, but we haven't had time during our previous meetings.
+* Stu has wanted to cover QGIS table joins, but he hasn't had time during our previous meetings.